Dr. Whitley Paden, Psy.D.

 Dr. Whitley Paden is a licensed clinical psychologist at the Louisville Center for Eating Disorders.
 She specializes in treating older teens and adults and provides supervision and training to psychology graduate students.
 She has authority to practice interjurisdictional telepsychology through PSYPACT and can provide telehealth to individuals living in any of the PSYPACT states (Map of States).

 Dr. Paden believes in providing a safe, non-judgmental stance in the therapy room.
 As she recognizes it is important to provide genuine warmth and caring to all clients in order to promote their own self-compassion, acceptance, and growth.
-“The curious paradox is that when I accept myself just as I am, then I can change.” – Carl Rogers
+“The curious paradox is that when I accept myself just as I am, then I can change” – Carl Rogers.

 Spalding University, School of Professional Psychology, Louisville, KY